Canadian leaders' debates: 2021 debates

 Following the 2019 debates, the Leaders' Debates Commission prepared a report reviewing the 2019 debates and making recommendations for future elections debates.
 The report was released on June 1, 2020.

 One of the recommendations of the 2020 Report was for Future Participation Criteria to be set by the Debates Commissioner.
-The Debate Commissioner released Participation Criteria for the 2021 Election in June of 2021.
+The Debate Commissioner released Participation Criteria for the 2021 Election in June 2021.
 To be invited a party must satisfy at least one of the following: